 - Block out regular times in your diary to reevaluate your SEO and look for even more opportunities.

 I hope this helps you on your journey to better your SEO.
-If you want to take it one step further, then download Maddy’s freebie – 7 things about visibility you didn’t know before right here.
+If you want to take it one step further, then download Maddy’s free guide to tell Google you exist right here.
 You’ll then receive plenty of tips on how to up your game.
-You can follow Maddy Shine on Instagram here or join her free Facebook group here.
+You can follow Maddy Shine on Instagram here.